Research

 Informed Consent

-All participants receive detailed information about the study and provide voluntary, written informed consent before enrollment.
-Consent is an ongoing process, and you may ask questions or withdraw at any time.
+You'll receive detailed information about the study and provide voluntary written consent.
+Consent is ongoing - ask questions or withdraw at any time.

 Safety Monitoring

-Research teams closely monitor participants for adverse events.
-Independent Data Safety Monitoring Boards (DSMBs) review safety data for many trials, with authority to modify or stop studies if safety concerns arise.
+Research teams closely monitor for adverse events.
+Independent Data Safety Monitoring Boards review safety data with authority to modify or stop studies if needed.

 Potential Benefits